dhigley6/mle_fundamentals/neural_networks.md

 <!-- Add something on encoder, decoder, encoder-decoder architectures -->

+### Convolutional Neural Networks

+Convolutional Neural Networks (CNNs) are a particular type of neural network architecture that incorporate sparseness and parameter sharing in a manner designed to respect the symmetries of image date.
+The main layers of a CNN are
+- Convolutional layers: A filter, typically much smaller than the number of inputs at the current layer, slides across the inputs, producing one output for each selected relative position of the filter and the output.
+The output is given by the element-wise multiplication of the filter and the inputs for each specific position.
+When using strided convolutions, the filter is moved multiple potential positions at a time and only a subset of the possible relative positions of filter and inputs are used to produce outputs.
+- Activation layers are applied after the convolutional layers.
+- Pooling layers reduce the dimensionality of the input by performing an aggregation over inputs within its range, often the maximum.
+- A series of fully connected layers are often included after the convolutional and pooling layers for tasks such as image classification.

+CNNs incorporate the following aspects of image data into their architecture:
+1. Hierarchy and locality: Images are typically composed of features (like a face), that are composed of smaller, less complex features (eyes, mouth, nose, etc.) which are in turn composed of even smaller and simpler features (simple shapes, edges, etc.).
+CNNs can model this hierarchy effectively through their hierarchical layer structure where earlier layers incorporate more local and less complex structure than later layers.
+2. Translation invariance: since the same set of filters are applied to every group of pixels shifted by a given amount in a given layer, CNNs naturally incorporate translation invariance into their architecture.

 ## References

 1. ["Deep Learning: Foundations and Concepts"](https://www.bishopbook.com) by Chris Bishop (2023).